getify/You-Dont-Know-JS/async & performance/ch4.md

 The preceding pattern -- generators yielding Promises that then control the generator's *iterator* to advance it to completion -- is such a powerful and useful approach, it would be nicer if we could do it without the clutter of the library utility helper (aka `run(..)`).

 There's probably good news on that front.
-As of time of writing, there's early but strong support for a proposal for more syntactic addition in this realm for the post-ES6, ES7-ish timeframe.
-Obviously, it's too early to guarantee the details, but there's a pretty decent chance it will shake out like the following:
+At the time of this writing, there's early but strong support for a proposal for more syntactic addition in this realm for the post-ES6, ES7-ish timeframe.
+Obviously, it's too early to guarantee the details, but there's a pretty decent chance it will shake out similar to the following:

 ```js
 function foo(x,y) {